Perimembranous Ventricular Septal Defect Medication

 Medication Summary

-Diuretics are now the mainstay of medical therapy for infants and children with large ventricular septal defects (VSDs), large left-to-right shunts, and evidence of CHF.
+Diuretics are now the mainstay of medical therapy for infants and children with large ventricular septal defects (VSDs), large left-to-right shunts, and symptoms of CHF.
 Current debate is ongoing concerning the use of digoxin.
 In certain situations, the addition of afterload reduction may also be beneficial.
 Hemoglobin levels should be normal.

 As previously mentioned, be aware that ACE inhibitors have a potassium-sparing effect; when these are used, spironolactone or supplemental potassium should be avoided or judiciously used.